Peasant: Latin American farmers

 In Latin America, the term "peasant" is translated to "Campesino" (from campo—country person), but the meaning has changed over time.
 While most Campesinos before the 20th century were in equivalent status to peasants—they usually did not own land and had to make payments to or were in an employment position towards a landlord (the hacienda system), most Latin American countries saw one or more extensive land reforms in the 20th century.
 The land reforms of Latin America were more comprehensive initiatives that redistributed lands from large landholders to former peasants—farm workers and tenant farmers.
-Hence, many Campesinos in Latin America today are closer smallholders who own their land and do not pay rent to a landlord, rather than peasants who do not own land.
+Hence, many Campesinos in Latin America today are closer to smallholders who own their land and do not pay rent to a landlord, rather than peasants who do not own land.

 The Catholic Bishops of Paraguay have asserted that "Every campesino has a natural right to possess a reasonable allotment of land where he can establish his home, work for [the] subsistence of his family and a secure life".